Manses/Titansteel_Calculator/README.md

 # Titansteel_Calculator
-Hi 2022, anyway this C++ program allows you to find out wheter the sales of your titansteel bar in World of Warcraft: Wrath of the Lich King game is profit or no.
+Hi 2022, anyway this C++ program allows you to find out whether the sales of your titansteel bar in World of Warcraft: Wrath of the Lich King game is profit or no.
 You must have alchemy proffession because this program will calculate your profit (in this case, you don't get profit from selling titansteel bar (sales result - capital  < 0)) based on your how many bonus you get from Transmute: Titanium.